juanmanuelsanchez/p4Revision/README.md

    b.3.1) I've inlined "style.css" in "index.html", "project-2048.html", "project-mobile.html", "project-webperf.html" and "pizza.html".
    b.3.2) The same optimization is done with "boostrap-grid.css" in "pizza.html".

  b.4) I've done some small changes in views/js/main.min.js to optimize the logical side of how the page is rendered at "updatePosition" and "resizePizzas" functions, following the recommendations of Den Odell: Pro JavaScript Development, page 103, for handling "Rapid-Fire Events With Framing", and Paul Lewis at www.html5rocks.com/en/tutorial/speed/scrolling/.
 The pursued target was to adjust the code in order to make the scroll event handler to store the scroll position in a variable and then you perform your visual updates in a requestAnimationFrame, making use ofthe last known value.
 This means that the browser can schedule the visual updates at the correct time, and we are not doing more work that it's absolutely necessary inside of each frame.
-This is how I've implemented this concept in the code:
+I've also moved some variable declarations outside the for loop and minimize the access to Page Elements by simply storing that references in a variable and refering to that variable throughout the code.
+This is how I've implemented these concepts in the code:

  /** Lines 502 to 522 of the original code:
    */

- /** This function has a new index 1 and, as shown below, is going to be executed once every 300 ms
+ /** This function has a new index 1 and, as shown below, is going to be executed on
+   * requestAnimationFrame.
+Some variable declarations are outside the for loop.
-   * on a setInterval function
+   *
    */

   function updatePositions1() {